Team-Shakti/CTF-Write-ups/ByteBandits20/rev/Auto-Bot/README.md

 # Auto_bot

-Challenge was solved by: Sandra and Ashwathi
+Challenge was solved by: Sandra and Ashwathi <br />
 When we connected to the server we got a base64 encoded binary.
 Using bash we recieved the decoded binary and anylised it.
 But each time it was a new binary.
 Heres the scritp
 ```